last1here/ashleyburg.es/src/posts/2020-05-site-updates.md

 [index.client.css](https://github.com/last1here/ashleyburg.es/blob/master/src/_includes/index.client.css).

 A few more plugins were added for syntax highlight, read time estimation and the ability to define image sizes in markdown.
-Basic SEO was setup by default, I added some social meta tags to improve this a bit.
+Basic SEO was setup by default for which I added some social meta tags to improve this a bit.
 As highlighted earlier an import goal for the site was to be pretty fast, as all the components of the site are simple html and images it was already fast at this point.
-But, there was 2 tiny files being request on every page for the required JS and CSS, inlining and minifying these into the HTML as part of the build process decreased the average load time by a few 100ms.
-Caching these files would have help for returning visitors but as the files are so small the added size to the html is negligable.
+But, there was 2 tiny files being requested on every page for the required JS and CSS, inlining and minifying these into the HTML as part of the build process decreased the average load time by a few 100ms.
+Caching these files would have helped for returning visitors but as the files are so small the added size to the html is negligable.
 The final configuration to get this all working can be seen in the [.eleventy.js](https://github.com/last1here/ashleyburg.es/blob/master/.eleventy.js) file.

-Next was setting up Netlify CMS, the initial set up was as simple as adding a `/admin` folder with an `index.html` that imported the required js files from a CDN.
+Next was setting up Netlify CMS.
+The initial set up was as simple as adding a `/admin` folder with an `index.html` that imported the required js files from a CDN.
 Making sure 11ty copied this over to the `_site` folder during build was a [single](https://github.com/last1here/ashleyburg.es/blob/master/.eleventy.js#L103)